contensis/docs-management-dotnet/security/users/check-group-memberships.md

 ## By group name async

-Checks the user's group membership by the group name asynchronously.
+Checks the user is a member of the specified group asynchronously.

 ### Syntax